Plutoberth/python-launch-library/README.md

 - [x] Handle times with the datetime class
 - [x] Package properly and upload to PyPI
 - [ ] Asynchronous operation
+- [ ] Add more abstraction methods for the api calls
 - [ ] Your suggestion here